 On the Petition Date, the Debtor filed an emergency motion for an order limiting certain transfers of Equity Interests in the Debtor.
 The motion was filed because the Debtor's consolidated federal corporate income tax return for 2007 reflect NOLs of \$695,469,659 that, if preserved, could yield a tax benefit of more than \$200 million.
 However, the Debtor was concerned that unregulated postpetition trading of the Debtor's equity interests could reduce or eliminate the value of the NOLs that it thought might be critical to its reorganization.
-Accordingly, the Debtor sought an order limiting and tailoring restrictions on trading and requiring the Debtor to receive advance notice of any transfers that could have the effect of jeopardizing the NOLs.
-The Court granted the requested relief with an order that was entered on June 19, 2008.
+Accordingly, the Debtor sought an order limiting and tailoring restrictions on trading and requiring the Debtor to receive advance notice of any with an order that was entered on June 19, 2008.